 Should I keep my belly button piercing during pregnancy?

-The word from The American Pregnancy Association is that it’s generally safe to leave your belly button piercing in through your pregnancy, if it has healed.
+The word from The American Pregnancy Association is that it’s generally safe to leave your belly button piercing in throughout your pregnancy, if it’s healed.

 That usually means it was done more than a month ago.